quackduck/ncis/README.md

-# ncis
+# Ncis
 No computer is secure, mate.
-Brute force ssh super fast.
+Brute force ssh easily.

-## Whats This?
+## What's This?

-Yet another SSH bruteforcing tool aimed at doing things faster,  so it's only natural we did it in go.
+Yet another SSH bruteforcing tool aimed at being ridiculously easy to use.

 ## Usage